mapmanager/mapmanager.github.io/_posts/2015-07-25-intensity.md

 The following statistics are calculated and displayed in the X/Y statistics lists in the [Plot Panel][1].

-A table of these statistics can be displayed for each stack in the stack db panel.
-To do this: (1) in a stack window, open the stack db panel with keyboard '[', (2) click on the point list and (3) use keyboard 'i' for intensity.
+A table of these statistics can be displayed for each stack.
+In a stack window, open the annotation bar with keyboard '[', right-click an annotation in the annotations list and select 'intensity table'.

-Please note, 'u' is for user.
-User stats are simple algebra on the core intensity analysis.
+Please note, 'u' is for user stat.
+User stats perform algebra between ROIs.
+For example, 'ubssSum' is the background subtracted spine sum which is (sum spine roi) - (sum background roi).

 ##### Spine ROI
 ```